JUkhan/reactive-zaitun/README.md

 Now these two messages should be appear every page.Cool!

 ## Navigation Guards
-Route configuration also have `canActivate` and `canDeactivate` options - see the following example
+Route configuration also have `canActivate` and `canDeactivate` options - apply the following example

 - `canActivate`  - Decides if a route can be activated
 - `canDeactivate` - Decides if a route can be deactivated